MIEC/UnityConventions/Code/Comments.md

 * A return value should be documented using the `returns` tag
 * In case of `bool` returns the description should follow the concept of `true if condition; else false`

-#### Exception
+#### Exceptions
-* If a functions might throw an exception that needs catching it should be documented
+* An exception that needs catching should be documented
-* Use the `exception` tag with a reference to the type of an exception and describe why an exception occurred
+* Use the `exception` tag with a reference to the type of an exception and state the reason why an exception occurred

 ```
 /// <summary>